-In order for treatment to be a success, it is important to realize that location plays an influential role, and the difference between out-of-state and in-state treatment centers can determine whether or not recovery is possible for an individual.
-Everyone has a different case and we understand that, so doing proper research before choosing a treatment program is crucial.
+Location plays an influential role in whether treatment will be a success.
+The difference between out-of-state and in-state treatment centers can determine whether or not recovery is possible for an individual.
+Everyone has a different case, so extensive research is suggested before choosing a treatment program.

-Sometimes choosing an addiction treatment program can be hard when taking into account all of the different variables that may affect the success rate of treatment.
-While choosing a program best suited to your needs, you should weigh the pros and cons of out-of-state treatment.
-While there are some negative drawbacks to leaving the state for treatment, there are many reasons why the advantages greatly outweigh the disadvantages.
+Sometimes, choosing an addiction treatment program can be challenging when taking into account all of the variables that may affect the success rate of treatment.
+While choosing a program that’s best suited to your needs, weigh the pros and cons of out-of-state treatment.
+While there are drawbacks to leaving the state for treatment, there are many advantages, too.

-In order to make their feeling of emptiness go away, the person uses the drug again.
-This results in a vicious cycle and because of the constant use, a tolerance towards the abused drug begins to develop.
-With the growing tolerance, the user will start to take more and more of the drug in order to feel the same effects as when they first took it.
-This constant use and increasing of dosage can result in dependence, addiction, and, in many cases, overdose.
+With the growing tolerance, the user will take more and more of the drug to feel the same effects as when they first took it.
+This constant use and increase of dosage can result in dependence, addiction, and possibly, overdose.

 Advantages of Out-of-State Treatment

-Going out-of-state to treat your addiction is a huge step in treating your addiction, and we understand that you may have some skeptical thoughts about the situation, understandably so.
-Though it may be intimidating at first, going out-of-state for your addiction treatment is (in most cases) much more effective than staying in-state.
+Going out-of-state to treat your addiction is a huge step in treating it.
+Though it may be intimidating at first, leaving your home state for addiction treatment is (in most cases) can be more effective than staying in-state.

-Because substance abuse and addiction affect your whole life in general, treating your addiction will change your life as well.
-For people wanting to cure their addiction and change their lives, it can be dangerous to stay in familiar environments.
-Peer pressure or constant triggers can be common if the person suffering from addiction stays in their home environment where the addiction originated from.
+Because substance abuse and addiction both affect your whole life, treating addiction will change your life as well.
+People who want to end their addiction and change their lives might find it risky to stay in familiar settings.
+Peer pressure or constant triggers can be common if the person with an addiction stays in the environment where the addiction started.

-For some patients, out-of-state treatment is viewed as a chance to escape stressors and problems they may have back at home to focus on themselves.
-In the drug addiction treatment process, the patient’s comfort is the number one priority, and many people find themselves more comfortable making a new start for themselves in a new, sober environment.
+For some patients, out-of-state treatment is viewed as a chance to escape stressors and problems they have at home so that they can focus on themselves.
+In the treatment process, the patient’s comfort is the No. 1 priority.
+Many people find it comforting to make a new start in a new, sober environment.

-Although substance abuse and addiction awareness are rising along with the rates of abuse and addiction due to our current opioid epidemic, there is still a stigma towards rehabilitation and treatment.
-Many people considering treatment fear that they will be judged by friends, associates, and sometimes even family members.
+Although substance abuse and addiction awareness are rising, along with the rates of abuse and addiction, there is still a stigma toward rehabilitation and treatment.
+Many people who consider going to treatment are concerned family, friends, and others will judge them.

 While enrolled in out-of-state recovery, the patient has no outside distractions to worry about, such as family, friends, or relationships.
-For many people, leaving their distractions behind both physically and mentally is one of the major steps in their successful recovery, as they can focus exclusively on treatment.
+For many people, leaving their physical and mental distractions behind is one of the major steps in their successful recovery, as they can focus exclusively on treatment.

-Drug rehabilitation is voluntary unless it’s court mandated.
-Many people forget that if anyone wants to leave at any time, they can simply sign out and walk out.
-In-state, this has a much higher probability, as a friend or family member can simply pick up the now ex-patient to return to the same environment.
-This happens much more than people think and is one of the main reasons why relapse is so common.
+Drug rehabilitation is voluntary unless it’s court-mandated.
+Patients forget that if they want to leave at any time, they can simply sign out and walk out.
+This has a much higher probability of happening at an in-state facility.
+A friend or family member can pick up the person who has been discharged against medical advice (AMA) and return the person to the same environment.

 Another incentive for patients to stay in their out-of-state treatment program is the money invested in the treatment.
 From travel costs to medication costs, any money spent is money you cannot get back.
-Because of this, people are less likely to waste money and quit, and would rather just finish their treatment
+Because of this, people are less likely to waste money and quit.
+They would rather just finish their treatment

-In selecting a treatment center, there may be only a few possibilities for someone only considering in-state programs.
-Having a wider variety of options available makes it easier to choose the center that is perfect for you, which is one of the most important factors in determining the success of a treatment program.
+In selecting a treatment center, there may be only a few possibilities to consider for in-state rehab programs.
+Having a wider variety of options to choose from makes it easier to find the perfect center for you.
+This is a key factor in determining the success of a treatment program.

-This also makes it more likely that you will find a treatment center that is more qualified and in general better than your in-state, local center.
+This also makes it more likely that you will find a treatment center that is better suited than a local center.
 Though the cost of treatment may be high, the value of sobriety is much higher.
 In some cases, if the patient has insurance, the cost of treatment in the state can be potentially the same in any other place in the United States.

 Advantages of In-State Treatment

-While out-of-state treatment has many more pros than cons, it is sometimes unavailable to some patients.
-In this case, in-state treatment may still be effective in helping someone suffering from drug and/or alcohol abuse or addiction.
+While out-of-state treatment has many more pros than cons, it is sometimes is an option that is unavailable to some patients.
+In this case, in-state treatment may still be effective in helping someone struggling from drug and/or alcohol abuse or addiction.

-Though sometimes friends and loved ones can prove as distractions, it may comfort the patient to know that they are not far from their friends and family.
-This is important in the drug addiction treatment process because the client’s comfort comes first.
-If a patient is not comfortable or happy during treatment, the rate for successful recovery drops significantly.
+Though sometimes friends and loved ones can prove as distractions, it may be comforting to the patient to know they are not far from their friends and family.
+This is important in the addiction treatment process because the client’s comfort comes first.
+If a patient is not comfortable or happy while in treatment, the rate for successful recovery drops significantly.

-It is important to note that this type of case is less common, and it is more likely that friends and loved ones, combined with staying in the area where your addiction started, will pose more of a distraction.
-For this reason, out-of-state treatment, with nothing to stray you from your journey to recovery, remains more effective than in-state treatment.
+It is important to note that this is less common.
+It is more likely that friends and loved ones, combined with staying in the area where your addiction started, will be more distracting.
+For this reason, out-of-state treatment might be more effective than in-state treatment.

-In most cases; however, your insurance policy will cover both in-state and out-of-state treatment programs.
-The best way to check what your insurance does and does not include is by checking the specific details of your policy.
+In most cases, however, your insurance policy will cover both in-state and out-of-state treatment programs.
+The best way to review what your insurance covers is to check the specific details of your policy.

-The drug rehab process includes a variety of both psychological and physical changes and it may sometimes seem like a lot for a patient to handle.
-By staying in a familiar environment, someone suffering from addiction can more easily adapt to the many changes they will experience during treatment.
+The drug rehab process includes various psychological and physical changes, and it may sometimes seem like a lot for a patient to handle.
+By staying in a familiar environment, someone with an addiction can more easily adapt to the many changes they will experience during treatment.

-While the initial level of comfort would most likely be higher during in-state treatment than out-of-state treatment, it is very easy for a patient to be accommodated and feel comfortable in out-of-state treatment.
-In the comfort of in-state treatment, one may run the risk of becoming “too comfortable”, and not take their treatment seriously.
+While the initial level of comfort would most likely be higher during in-state treatment, it is very easy to accommodate a patient who’s in out-of-state treatment.
+Staying in-state may make the person “too comfortable,” which could mean they won’t take their treatment seriously.

-The choice between in-state or out-of-state drug treatment can be a difficult one, and if made without proper preparation, that choice can possibly be the reason for the success or failure of your recovery.
-There are three things to consider when choosing which is the better choice for you: people, places, and things.
+There’s much to consider when weighing the effectiveness of in-state or out-of-state treatment.
+If made without proper preparation, that choice could be the reason for the success or failure of one’s recovery.
+There are three things to consider when deciding on which is the better choice for you: people, places, and things.

-Though it can be a difficult decision, going out-of-state is most likely the best option for any person who needs professional help.
-If unsure which is better, you should consider out-of-state treatment to be the more effective of the two.
-As evidenced above, there are many more upsides of leaving the state for treatment than staying in close proximity to where you suffer/have suffered from addiction.
+Though it can be a tough decision, leaving your state is most likely the best option for any person who needs professional help.
+As highlighted above, there are more upsides to leaving the state for treatment than staying where you are living in active addiction.